nirnejak/nextjs-typescript-starter/README.md

 - `manifest.json` for site info
 - `classnames` util for easily managing classes
 - `components/atoms/Button.tsx` a button component with variants
-- `useClickOutside` hook to check if user clicked outside the element
+- `hooks/useClickOutside` hook to check if user clicked outside the element
-- `useModal` hook to create modals, which can close with esc
+- `hooks/useModal` hook to create modals, which can close with esc

 ## Additional Packages Used